vlarroque/latex2svg/README.md

 # latex2svg

-Python wrapper and CLI utility to convert LaTeX math to Affinity Designer compatible SVG using [dvisvgm](https://dvisvgm.de/) and [scour](https://github.com/scour-project/scour).
+Python wrapper and CLI/UI utility to convert LaTeX math to Affinity Designer compatible SVG using [dvisvgm](https://dvisvgm.de/) and [scour](https://github.com/scour-project/scour).

 Based on the [original work](https://github.com/Moonbase59/latex2svg) by Matthias C. Hormann.
 This version of the script directly copies a Affinity Designer compatible svg to clipboard.

 ## Installation